 Barbara began formal study of Buddhism in 1988, when she was accepted as a lay student of Zen Mountain Monastery in Mount Tremper, NY.
-In the years since she has since been actively engaged in meeting Buddhists from other traditions and learning about the many forms of Buddhism.
-Although most of her work as a writer focuses on American politics, she has written extensively about religion in America and how it impacts politics and culture on her personal blog, The Mahablog.
-She also writes in the political sphere about mesothelioma and asbestos tort reform.
+In the years since she has been actively engaged in meeting Buddhists from other traditions and learning about the many forms of Buddhism.
+She also is the author of the book Rethinking Religion: Finding a Place for Religion in a Modern, Tolerant, Progressive, Peaceful and Science-affirming World.
+She has written extensively about religion in America and how it impacts politics and culture on her personal blogs, Rethinking Religion (about Buddhism and religion in general) and The Mahablog (about politics and current events).
 She is currently a member of the Empty Hand Zen Center in New Rochelle, NY.

 Barbara has a Bachelor of Journalism degree from the University of Missouri.

 My own spiritual path began with mainstream Christian Protestantism, then diverged into an exploration of many traditions and philosophies until I became a student of Zen Buddhism in the late 1980s.
 Since then I have combined my Zen practice with investigation of all Buddhist history and traditions.